Because making felt requires movement.

 Because embroidery is meditative.

-Because I find fiber art unbelievably liberating in that I have no expectations.
+Because I find textile art unbelievably liberating in that I have no expectations.

 Although felt-making is an ancient craft, I feel there are endless possibilities to explore even in an era defined by digital technology.
 For me, making a piece of cloth from disorganized wool fibers is almost an act of magic.

 I think a lot about the times in which we live.
 I recently put away my paint brushes after years of artist block.
-As much as I love painting, making felt and stitching gives me room to explore traditional materials and how they might relate to today's world.
+As much as I love painting, it is felt-making and hand embroidery that give me room to explore traditional materials and how they might relate to contemporary art and today's world.

 Copyright © 2018 Kim Paxson - All Rights Reserved.